beaker-project/beaker/documentation/admin-guide/system-requirements.rst

 Your Beaker server should have:

--  Red Hat Enterprise Linux 7.7+ or latest Fedora operating system.
+-  Red Hat Enterprise Linux 7.8 or higher.

 -  200 or more gigabytes hard disk space.